angelahjhong/DS-4002-Project-1/README.md

 ## Documentation
 Our data was pulled from [Kaggle](https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets/data) - it was too large to upload as a file onto GitHub
 * **SCRIPTS folder:** contains "Project1_Part1_SentimentAnalysis.ipynb" and "Project1_Part2_FrequentWords.ipynb" which are notebooks to our sentiment analysis, frequently used words.
 "Project1_Part3_StatisticalSignificance.ipynb" was created to find and test the statistical significance of our mean sentiment scores for Trump and Biden.
-Lastly, a file named "ResultsAppendix.pdf" stores visualized figures computed from our analysis.
 * **DATA folder:** contains "Project_EDA.ipynb" which is a file that instructs the user how to download our data from Kaggle, data cleaning, and EDA.
+"DataAppenix.pdf" stores our data, figures, and other descriptive statistics.
-* **OUTPUTS folder:** "DataAppenix.pdf" This PDF stores our data, figures, and other descriptive statistics.
+* **OUTPUTS folder:**  "ResultsAppendix.pdf" stores visualized figures and statistical analysis computed from our study.
 * **REFERENCES folder:** contains "References.pdf" which includes references used throughout this project

 ## How to Reproduce Results